-Several studies were conducted to explore the relationship between energy consumption and economic performances.
+Several studies were conducted to explore the relationship between energy consumption and economic performance.
 Most of the studies have chosen GDP as the economic performance indicator and have taken only electricity consumption as independent variable.
 We have considered seven energy related independent variables to get a wider perspective of the relationship for better policy implications.
-Per capita income is one of the strongest economic indicators like gross domestic product (GDP).
+Per capita income is one of the strongest economic indicators, as is gross domestic product (GDP).
 GDP may be affected by population growth, but per capita income is free from this limitation.
 We have explored the existence and direction of causal relationship between energy consumption and per capita income.
-An Auto regressive distributed lag (ARDL) model-based Ganger causality test was used to analyze this relationship.
-A short term and long-term positive relationship between these variables may help us to concludes that higher energy consumption will lead to the economic growth of the country.
+An Auto regressive distributed lag (ARDL) model-based Granger causality test was used to analyze this relationship.
+A short term and longterm positive relationship between these variables may help us conclude that higher energy consumption will lead to economic growth of the country.

-The objective of this study is to quantify the relationship between energy consumption and per capita income in a developing country like Bangladesh.
+The objective of this study was to quantify the relationship between energy consumption and per capita income in a developing country, represented by Bangladesh.
 Using different types of calculations, we have shown a strong relationship between them.
-Considering per capita income as dependent variable and six other independent variables, the Augmented Dickey Fuller (ADF) test, Auto Regressive Distributed Lag (ARDL) model, Wald test, Granger causality test proves the relationship between energy consumption and per capita income.
-A strong correlation has been observed between the cost of power plants and corruption by statistical analysis, suggesting that higher levels of corruption leads to higher capital costs.
+Considering per capita income as the dependent variable and six other independent variables, the Augmented Dickey Fuller (ADF) test, Auto Regressive Distributed Lag (ARDL) model, Wald test, and Granger causality test prove the relationship between energy consumption and per capita income.
+A strong correlation has been observed between the cost of power plants and corruption, the statistical analysis suggesting that higher levels of corruption lead to higher capital costs.
 A sustainable energy and power expansion policy depends on research, education, training, and knowledge management activities.
 Our study shows that there is a strong correlation between economic growth and energy consumption.